jube-home/www.jube.io/_pages/jube-training.md

 permalink: /jube-training/
 ---

+It is common to implement and run Jube based on the time spent with the <a href="https://jube-home.github.io/jube/">
+documentation</a> alone.
+Training provides a significant acceleration of a successful implementation of Jube.

+This training is delivered in person by [Richard Churchman](https://www.churchman.io), the developer of Jube.

 While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML (Anti-Money Laundering) and Fraud Detection Transaction Monitoring use cases.
 The training is designed to support compliance efforts and is structured around this guidance.
-This guidance is intended to be adapted by compliance managers to align with an organization’s specific regulatory obligations, which are often derived from Financial Action Taskforce (FATF) guidelines and further reflected in the Wolfsberg Principles.

 It is important to note that Jube operates as a real-time system.
 As a result, while the training emphasizes implementation of this guidance other transaction monitoring use cases will also be comprehensively addressed by implication.
 The underlying concepts are largely adjacent and require similar methodologies, albeit with subtle differences in application.

-This training is delivered by [Richard Churchman](https://www.churchman.io), the developer of Jube.

 ---

 ## **Learning Outcomes:**

-* Confidently Implement and Manage Jube: Master Jube’s AML (FATF/Wolfsberg-aligned) and Fraud Detection Transaction Monitoring, User Interface navigation, API integration (e.g., Postman), and rule strategies (Gateway/Abstraction/Activation Rules) for abuse detection.
+* Confidently Implement and Manage Jube: Master Jube’s AML (FATF/Wolfsberg-aligned) and Fraud Detection Transaction Monitoring, User Interface navigation, API integration (e.g., Postman), and rule strategies ( Gateway/Abstraction/Activation Rules) for abuse detection.
 * Optimize Jube for Performance & Security: Configure caching, sanctions screening, and suppression techniques ( keys/total/rule-based); use TTL counters for high-volume transaction tracking.